CENTEGIX Blog

 This field is for validation purposes and should be left unchanged.

 Enrollment in special education programs has surged in the United States, doubling over the past forty years.
 The average caseload for special education programs ranges from 6 to 12 students for every full-time special needs teacher.
 Meeting those students’ needs is more complicated when the national teacher shortage makes hiring and retaining special education teachers more difficult.
+Protecting students with differing ability levels also requires specialized resources.
+Some schools find discreet incident response technology helpful in caring for and protecting their most vulnerable students and the educators in those classrooms, particularly during emergency situations.

 Mark Martin, Superintendent of Meade County Schools and former special education teacher in Kentucky highlighted this uptick in the special needs student population: “You’ve got so many more special needs students now than maybe 30-40 years ago.
 Even though many are medically fragile, they are still able to go to school now… There’s a lot of medical need, and there’s a lot more emergencies now because of that very fragile population.”
+Because of the wide range of needs and abilities, special education requires individualized learning plans for each student.

 Safety Considerations in Special Education Classrooms